A Brief Primer on Stairs – Types, Parts, and Stair Design Ideas

 That’s part of why curved stairs take up more space, and cost more money than straight ones.

 Spiral stairs are unique in that they can only rarely comply with building codes.
-They’re difficult to walk on, and in the stair business, that means they can be more dangerous.
+They’re difficult to walk on and impossible to use when you’re carrying something.

 But spiral stairs are tolerated by many building departments as long as they’re not the only stair in the house.